Jeta-N/examEF/README.md

 You must develop your front-end web app in `Accelist.Airport.FE`.

 ### Web API
-You must develop your web API app in `Accelist.Airport.BE` folder.
+You must develop your web API app in `Accelist.Airport.BE.WebApp` folder.

 ### Entities
 You must design your EF Core entity codes in `Accelist.Airport.BE.Sql` project.